 How To Do Dolphin Plank Pose (Makara Adho Mukha Svanasana)

-Experience dolphin pose strength combined with core-strengthening stability for a challenging yet energizing spiritual workout.
+Experience dolphin pose strength combined with core-strengthening stability.
+For a challenging yet energizing spiritual workout.
 Find out more about this fantastic form right now!

 Step-By-Step Instructions

-2. Move into Dolphin Plank: From Dolphin Pose, on an exhale, step back to extend your legs behind you, like you would in a traditional Plank Pose.
+2. Move into Dolphin Plank.
+From Dolphin Pose, on an exhale, step back to extend your legs behind you, like you would in a traditional Plank Pose.

-6. Hold the Pose: Try to maintain this pose for 5 breaths or as long as you can maintain good form.
+6. Hold the Pose.
+Try to maintain this pose for 5 breaths or as long as you can maintain good form.

-7. Release: To exit the pose, lower your knees to the floor on an exhale, take a few breaths, and then sit back on your heels to come into Child’s Pose for a few moments of rest.
+7. Release.
+To exit the pose, lower your knees to the floor on an exhale.
+Take a few breaths, and then sit back on your heels to come into Child’s Pose for a few moments of rest.

-Always listen to your body and come out of the pose if you feel any sharp or pinching sensations.
-As your strength and stamina increase, you will be able to hold the pose for longer periods.
 And like all yoga poses, it’s the quality of the pose that matters, not how long you can hold it.
 Enjoy your practice!

 7 Benefits of Dolphin Plank Pose